LucidtechAI/las-docs/introduction/logs.md

 - Why did the execution of my *docker transition* fail?

+(TTNote: Do log exists for manual transitions or only docker transitions?)

 All executed docker *transitions* will be provided with a `logId` which references the log that was generated from the execution of that *transition*.
 The logs provide all relevant details about the execution, including any error messages received.
 This can be very useful when debugging if something went wrong.